 As humans, we perceive our surroundings not only through our bodies but also through tools and interfaces that expand our perception.
 Ways of Sensing invites us to explore non-human modes of sensing—both technological and ecological—while examining the interactions between different beings.

 Enter a techno-ecological landscape inhabited by alien species that function as machines, shaped by natural forces.
-Wind and bird migration data animate Sunjoo Lee‘s wind harps shaped like large eggs, while Nika Schmitt’s mechanical flowers transform light loops into sound.
+In the work of Sunjoo Lee and Ko de Beer, wind and bird migration data animate wind harps shaped like large eggs, while the beehive-like sound work by Stef Veldhuis makes the electric signals by bees audible.
 In Adam Centko‘s virtual simulation, a natural environment is perpetually constructed and deconstructed by human interference and the overheating of computers.

 Adam Centko